gsainath/interview/README.md

 Why did you not attend the H4 visa interview with your spouse?

-`He completed the interview before our marriage and as soon as we got married we scheduled the appointment for my interview.`
+`He got his visa stamping before our marriage and as soon as we got married we scheduled the appointment for my interview.`

 What will you do after your visa is completed/ expired? <- Most important question